georgesutphin/MCB585-2023/_episodes/02-class-R-data-types-structures.md

 &nbsp;

-We will periodically use object attributes to manipulate objects throughout the course.
+We will periodically use object attributes to manipulate objects throughout the course, including the next topic: matrices.

 ***
 ### Matrices

 In R matrices are an extension of vectors.
-They are not a separate type of object but simply an atomic vector with dimensions; the number of rows and columns.
-As with atomic vectors, the elements of a matrix must be of the same data type.
-Like vectors, we can use the generic `matrix()` function to build a matrix.
-Unlike vectors, there is no direct equivalent for each data type (e.g. `character()`):
+They are not a separate type of object but simply an atomic vector with an attribute called "dimensions", i.e. a specified number of rows and columns.
+As with vectors, the elements of a matrix must be of the same data type.
+We can use the generic `matrix()` function to build a matrix.
+Unlike vectors, there is no direct equivalent for each data type (e.g. `character()`).
+However, because matrices are really just vectors, we can use a predefined vector to build a matrix:

 ~~~